 Making their own volcano is always popular – it’s dramatic and instant science they can do really easily.
 There are two different methods that you can use to make the eruption.
 Either use the citric acid method (slightly slower but longer lasting, looks like it’s actually boiling) or the more well-known bicarb and vinegar version (dramatic eruption of bubbles, but over very quickly).
 Either work well.

 Vinegar and bicarb of soda snow volcano – We used 2/3 glass of water, 3 tbsp bicarbonate of soda, 1 tsp washing up liquid and some food colouring.
 Put these in a container and mix.
 Then pour in 75 ml vinegar.

 Whichever method you’re using, your first set of ingredients into a cup and build up a snow volcano around it (being careful not to let any snow into the cup).
 Then pour in the wet ingredients and watch what happens.
 Use different colours to see the different patterns you can make in the snow.

 Make ice globes

-Ok, so this was more fun making them than the end result (ours didn’t actually freeze) but the idea is that you fill balloons with water, add some food colouring and leave them out to freeze.
+Ok, so this first attempt was more fun making them than the end result.
+The ones in this picture didn’t actually freeze, but that’s because it didn’t get cold enough during the day we were doing all of these snow activities.
+The idea is that you fill balloons with water, add some food colouring and leave them out to freeze.
 Once frozen, remove the balloons and you have a lovely ice globe.
-We’ll try them again this year but I’d recommend using water balloons rather than normal balloons and not making them too big – I think that’s where we went wrong.
+We’ll try them again this year, but I’d recommend using water balloons rather than normal balloons and not making them too big – I think that’s where we went wrong.

-The boys really enjoyed making them and finding the right place to put them so they’d freeze.
+The boys really enjoyed making them as part of our snow day activities, and finding the right place to put them so they’d freeze.
 It meant we had half an hour indoors to warm up, but were still doing something snow related.